gyanmishra/gyanmishra/README.md

 ## Hi there 👋

-- :desktop_computer: I am a Computational Biologist currently working at UT Southwestern Medical Center, Dallas, Texas, USA
+- :desktop_computer: I am a Computational Biologist currently working at Washinton University in St. Louis School of Medicine, MO, USA

 <!--
 **gyanmishra/gyanmishra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.